freeCodeCamp/freeCodeCamp/docs/how-to-work-on-the-docs-theme.md

 ## About the documentation site

-While you do not need to generate the documenatation site locally, sometimes it may be required for instance if you are working on the site theme or a feature for the site.
+While you do not need to generate the documentation site locally, sometimes it may be required for instance if you are working on the site theme or a feature for the site.

 The site is generated using [`docsify`](https://docsify.js.org), and served using GitHub pages.

-Typically you would not need to change any configuration, or build the site locally, but incase you are interested here is how it works:
+Typically you would not need to change any configuration or build the site locally.
+In case you are interested, here is how it works:

 - The homepage's source for this site is available in [`docs/index.html`](index.html).
 - We serve this file as a SPA using `docsify` and GitHub Pages.